International Center of Photography

-The International Center of Photography (ICP) is a photography museum and school at 84 Ludlow Street on the Lower East Side of Manhattan in New York City.
+The International Center of Photography (ICP) is a photography museum and school on the Lower East Side of Manhattan in New York City.
 ICP's photographic collection, reading room, and archives are at Mana Contemporary in Jersey City, New Jersey.
 The organization was founded by Cornell Capa in 1974.
-It is located at 84 Ludlow Street, within the Lower East Side.

 ICP is the host of the Infinity Awards, inaugurated in 1985 "to bring public attention to outstanding achievements in photography by honoring individuals with distinguished careers in the field and by identifying future luminaries."

 History

 Since its founding in 1974 by Cornell Capa with help from Micha Bar-Am in Willard Straight House, on Fifth Avenue's Museum Mile, ICP has presented over 500 exhibitions, bringing the work of more than 3,000 photographers and other artists to the public in one-person and group exhibitions and provided various classes and workshops for students.

-Founding
+Founding & Fist Home

 ICP was founded to keep the legacy of "Concerned Photography" alive.
 After the untimely deaths of his brother Robert Capa and his colleagues Werner Bischof, Chim (David Seymour), and Dan Weiner in the 1950s, Capa saw the need to keep their humanitarian documentary work in the public eye.
 In 1966 he founded the International Fund for Concerned Photography.

-By 1974 the Fund needed a home, and the International Center of Photography was created.
+By 1974 the Audubon Society had outgrown its Delano & Aldrich-designed neo-Georgian mansion at 94th Street, in the Carnegie Hill section of the Upper East Side and sold to another nonprofit organization.
+The International Center of Photography was created and moved into the Willard D. Straight House at 1130 Fifth Avenue.

 In 1985, a satellite facility, ICP Midtown, was created.
 Plans were also made for redesigning and reconstructing the Midtown location.